bastikr/boolean.py/docs/concepts.rst

 Concepts and Definitions
 ========================

-In this document the basic definitions and importent laws of Boolean algebra are stated.
+In this document the basic definitions and important laws of Boolean algebra are stated.

 .. contents::